Axway/unified-catalog-integrations/mulesoft/MulesoftIntegtration.md

   - `muleSoftOrgID`: The organization id of your Mulesoft Anypoint account.
   - `muleSoftUserName`: The username for your Mulesoft Anypoint account.
   - `muleSoftPassword`:The password for your Mulesfot Anypoint account.
-  - `apiCentralUrl`: The link to your AMPLIFY Central environment.
-For production use https://apicentral.axway.com.
-  - `platformUrl`: Set the url to your AMPLIFY platform account.
-For production use: https://platform.axway.com.
 - Select `Create instance`.
 Please make sure to save the instance id.
 You will need it later.

  **Watch the [demo video](https://youtu.be/0mJXeD_zJhI) as we break down and explain how to import and configure the flow template.**